 When we talk about setting goals, it’s important to know the three main types of goals.
 These are process goals, performance goals, and outcome goals.
 Goals are divided into these categories based on how much control the goal setter has over them.

-Process goals are the easiest goals to achieve, because we have the most control over them.
+Process goals are the easiest goals to achieve because we have the most control over them.
 Let’s use the goal of retiring early again.
 What is a process that you can do that will help you achieve your goal?
 That is, what is something you can do that is completely within your control?

 A monthly savings goal could be considered a process goal.
 You can make a goal to save money out of every paycheck.
 Every time you get paid, you sit down and put money into your savings account before buying anything else.
 This is a behavior that you do to help you achieve your long-term goals.

-A performance goal is the standard that you want to achieve.
+A performance goal is a standard that you want to achieve.
 It can go hand in hand with your process goals.
 Your performance goal might be something like “save 5K by the end of the year”.
 This is a longer-term goal that’s related to your process goal of saving money each paycheck, and there’s an achievable standard involved.
 You will know that you achieved your goal because you hit your target.
 Performance goals are a tad bit harder to achieve than process goals, because although they are still mostly within our control, sometimes unexpected things happen that affect our performance.

 The final type of goal is an outcome goal.
 These might be a little harder to achieve because not every part of them is in your control.
 Sticking with the early retirement analogy, your goal might be to increase your net worth by 10%.
 Part of this is in your control, with your performance goal of saving 5K.
 However, part of this might not be in your control.
 If you have investments, they might have a bad year.
 You might have a financial emergency that puts you in debt.
 Many things can happen that are outside of our immediate control.
 The best way to handle outcome goals is to do the best you can, and accept that not everything works the way we expect all the time.